Beyond the Hype: 9 Secrets to Get Your AI Game On!

 AI is like a match to gasoline regarding the business model Innovation Imperative.

-AI and cognitive technology are enabling tools.
-However, AI is pervasive and accelerating innovation, disruption, and competitiveness.
 The truth is that the market puts a premium on innovations that are both radical and also competence-destroying change.12 Firms can take advantage of technological change that may be either competence enhancing or “competence destroying” to experience a significant positive impact on commercial success.14

 How disruptive is disruptive?
 Well, any change to a critical element of your business model is disruptive.
 However, AI and cognitive technologies are unleashing new ideas and applications that are changing multiple components and patterns of current business models—fundamentally changing how a business creates, communicates, and delivers value.
 Truly transformative business model innovations affect numerous parts of the nine main building blocks: Revenue, Cost, Customer Segments, Value Propositions, Customer Relationships, Key Activities, Key Resources, Distribution Channels, and Key Partnerships.15

 There are generally four critical epicenters for business model innovation: